Background Checking In Ireland

 Step 1.
 Read these Child Protection Policy Documents here:

 Step 2.
 Adopt the CoderDojo Ireland Child Protection Policy by printing & filing out this “Confirmation of Adoption” form.
 Scan it back to email@example.com.

 The CoderDojo Foundation process Dojo’s Garda Vetting applications centrally for verified Dojos only.
 When your Dojo is verified on Zen and when you have sent the Confirmation of "Adoption Of Child Protection Policy" to firstname.lastname@example.org you can proceed with Garda Vetting.

 Please see the CoderDojo Garda Vetting Process, if you are a Champion share this with your volunteers: here

 Please see the CoderDojo Garda Vetting Outline for Champions: here

 For more information on Garda Vetting see here: https://vetting.garda.ie/Help/FAQ

 Child Protection Awareness Courses

-In January 2016 15 CoderDojo Volunteers were trained as CoderDojo Child Protection Trainers and are now available to deliver training around the country.
+In January 2016, 15 CoderDojo Volunteers were trained as CoderDojo Child Protection Trainers.
+These trainers are available at times to deliver training around the country.
 The training is 5 hours or a full day and will require the Dojo to organise a venue to fit a maximum of 20 people.
 If you do not have the minimum of 10 volunteers to be trained in your Dojo alone please still fill out the form below so we can pair you with any other Dojos who may be hosting training or who also have below the minimum number.